-• Comment by American Medical Association
+• Comment by: American Medical Association

-The American Medical Association (AMA) appreciates the opportunity to comment on #229, Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following heart failure (HF) hospitalization.
-We are disappointed to see the minimum measure score reliability results of 0.34 using a minimum case number of 25 patients.
-We believe that measures must meet minimum acceptable thresholds of 0.7 for reliability.
+The American Medical Association (AMA) appreciates the opportunity to comment on #230, Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization.
+We are disappointed to see the minimum measure score reliability results of 0.20 using a minimum case number of 25 patients and the intraclass correlation coefficients (ICC) was 0.428.
+We believe that measures must meet minimum acceptable thresholds of 0.7 for reliability and require higher case minimums to allow the overwhelming majority of hospitals to achieve an ICC of 0.6 or higher.

-In addition, the AMA is extremely concerned to see that the measure developer used the recommendation to not include social risk factors in the risk adjustment models for measures that are publicly reported as outlined in the recent report to Congress by Assistant Secretary for Planning and Evaluation (ASPE) on Social Risk Factors and Performance in Medicare's Value-based Purchasing program (ASPE, 2020).
+The AMA is also extremely concerned to see that the measure developer used the recommendation to not include social risk factors in the risk adjustment models for measures that are publicly reported as outlined in the recent report to Congress by Assistant Secretary for Planning and Evaluation (ASPE) on Social Risk Factors and Performance in Medicare's Value-based Purchasing program (ASPE, 2020).
 We believe that while the current testing may not have produced results that would indicate incorporation of the two social risk factors included in testing, this measure is currently used both for public reporting and value-based purchasing.
 A primary limitation of the ASPE report was that none of the recommendations adequately addressed whether it was or was not appropriate to adjust for social risk factors in the same measure used for more than one accountability purpose, which is the case for here.
 This discrepancy along with the fact that the additional analysis using the American Community Survey is not yet released must be addressed prior to any measure developer relying on the recommendations within this report.